GabeGibb/Fablix-Public/README.md

     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.
         - For jmeter logs, make sure to go into the first line of code in log_processing and change the file name to the corresponding text file for any given test.
 Then, run the python file.
 The python file will output the average ts and tj time in milliseconds.
-        - NOTE, the log files exist within the target folder however I moved them to their own folder just to be visible in github.
+        - NOTE, the log files exist within the target folder however I moved them to their own folder and changed log processing accordingly just to be visible in github.
 - # JMeter TS/TJ Time Measurement Report
 - Some Notes
   - The average servlet time should be only consistently slightly higher than the JDBC time in all cases, since the bulk of each query